scalafx/scalafx.github.io/_docs/properties.md

 ### Example code

-The source code for this tutorial can be found in the [ScalaFX Tutorials](https://github.com/scalafx/ScalaFX-Tutorials) project [properties](https://github.com/scalafx/ScalaFX-Tutorials/tree/master/properties).
+The source code for this tutorial can be found in the the [ScalaFX Tutorials](https://github.com/scalafx/ScalaFX-Tutorials) project [properties](https://github.com/scalafx/ScalaFX-Tutorials/tree/master/properties).

 ### ScalaFX Properties

-A property holds a value which changes can be observed.
-Properties can be bound together - when one changes the other changes too.
-You can also create binding expressions - when on of the component properties changes the value of whole expression changes too.
+A property holds a value whose changes can be observed.
+Properties can be bound together - when one changes, the other changes too.
+You can also create binding expressions - when one of the component properties changes, the value of the whole expression changes too.

-There are predefined properties for basic types `BooleanProperty`, `DoubleProperty`, `FloatProperty`, `IntegerProperty`, `LongProperty`, and `StringProperty`.
-There is also a a generic property that can hold any object: `ObjectProperty`.
+There are predefined properties for the basic types: `BooleanProperty`, `DoubleProperty`, `FloatProperty`, `IntegerProperty`, `LongProperty`, and `StringProperty`.
+There is also a generic property that can hold any object: `ObjectProperty`.

-You quickly create property with a factory method:
+You quickly create a property with a factory method:

 ```scala
 val speed = DoubleProperty(55)
 ```

-Or using a constructor
+Or using a constructor:

 ```scala
 val speed = new DoubleProperty(this, "speed", 55)
 ```

-Value if a property can be accessed using `value` method or operator `()`.
-Following is equivalent:
+The value of a property can be accessed using the `value` method or the `()` operator.
+The following two statements are equivalent:

 ```scala
 speed()